Magform/ThimbleKrox/README.md

 >    `right ();` <br>
 >  `}` <br>

+Now it's time to upload the main code

 ### Step 6: Finish the project
 Now is the time to wear your thimble and play with it!